 Asparagus, or also called garden asparagus, is a member of the Asparagaceae family.
 It is a perennial, flowering plant from Western Asia, Northern Africa, and Europe.
 Nowadays, it is cultivated worldwide in temperate climates.

 Asparagus harvesting season is in spring, which is specifically from February to June, with the peak in April.
 This distinct plant is a great representative of the spring.
 (1)

 Special Appearance And Taste

 You can recognize asparagus with the green color, but asparagus also has other species with white and purple color.
 Violetto d’Albenga is the purple asparagus from Italy.
 White asparagus is actually the regular asparagus that grows without sunlight.

-Overall, asparagus has quite a strong flavor, which can be described differently based on personal tastes.
-This versatile veggie is most comparable to mushroom, broccoli, and green bean in taste.
+Overall, this versatile veggie has quite a strong flavor, which can be described differently based on personal tastes.
+Asparagus is most comparable to broccoli, mushroom, and green bean in taste.
 When joining in a dish with other ingredients, it can actually change its flavor.